 "Atem!"

-He could almost hear Yugi's voice through the text.
+He could practically hear Yugi's voice out of the characters.

-Atem put down his phone and looked at the ceiling.
+Atem set the phone down and looked at the ceiling.

-He understood all of it now.
-What remained was what to do.
+He'd worked all of it out.
+What remained was what to do about it.

-He entered Seto's room to find him looking at documents at the desk.
+When he went into Seto's room, he was looking at documents at the desk.
 The same scene as always.
-Atem closed the door and walked to the desk.
+Atem closed the door and walked up in front of the desk.

 "What."

-Seto set down his documents and looked at Atem.
+Seto set down the documents and looked at Atem.

 "About us."